dataiku/dss-plugin-holidays/README.md

 - Ukraine
 - United Kingdom

-### Licence
+## License

-This plugin is distributed under the Apache License version 2.0
+This plugin is distributed under the Apache License version 2.0.